-The weather in Bozeman during the winter months can be extremely cold.
-While some days can be sunny, the tempuratures can range from -25C to a high of 4C.
+The weather in Bozeman during the fall months can be vary in temperature.
+While some days can be sunny, the tempuratures can range throughout the day from around 0 to 15 Celsius .
 The key to dressing appropriately for Montana’s weather is to wear clothes that can be layered.
-A typical Montanan will wear a long-sleeved T-shirt, covered by a sweater or a sweatshirt followed by a warm jacket.
+A typical Montanan will wear a long-sleeved T-shirt, covered by a sweater or a sweatshirt followed by a warm jacket on colder days.
 Close-toed shoes or boots, warm thick socks, and jeans or pants will provide plenty of warmth.
 Layering clothing in this way allows you to stay comfortable as the temperature changes.
 If it is difficult for you to find warm clothing at home, there is no need to worry.
 Affordable clothing can be found at a variety of stores upon your arrival.

 At the university, dress is decidedly informal.
 Professors, for example, seldom wear jackets or neck ties, while students frequently wear jeans and t-shirts.
 Non-western wear is acceptable to wear at all times.
 Traditional clothing is a great way to introduce your culture to campus and community members.
 You should plan to bring one outfit to wear during more formal social events.
 This may consist of a suit coat and pants or a nice dress.